 Growing ghost peppers is difficult compared to other hot peppers due to their requirements for a certain amount of humidity and heat, which is in direct relation to their heat index.
 In order to best grow these peppers, your climate should most closely match that of their native India, which has five months of intensely high humidity and temperatures.

-The surest way of growing ghost peppers is indoors or in a greenhouse where temperatures can be maintained at the 75 F. (24 C.).
-Seeds for ghost peppers take around 35 days to germinate in very warm soil between 80-90 F. (27-32 C.) while keeping the soil moist consistently.
-Soak the seeds in hydrogen peroxide for a minute to increase germination success, and use full sun fluorescent light bulbs to maintain temperature and humidity.
+The surest way of growing ghost peppers is indoors or in a greenhouse where temperatures can be maintained at the 75 degrees F. (24 C.).
+Seeds for ghost peppers take around 35 days to germinate in very warm soil between 80 and 90 degrees F. (27-32 C.), and the soil must be kept moist consistently.
+Soak the seeds in hydrogen peroxide for a minute to increase germination success and use full sun fluorescent light bulbs to maintain temperature and humidity.

 Care of Ghost Chili Peppers

-Sensitive to over fertilization, changes in temperature and other environmental stressors, ghost pepper plants must have a growing season of longer than three months in temperatures of above 70 F. (21 C.) in order to be grown outside.
+Sensitive to over fertilization, changes in temperature, and other environmental stressors, ghost pepper plants must have a growing season of longer than three months in temperatures of above 70 degrees F. (21 C.) in order to be grown outside.

 If growing ghost peppers in containers, use a well-draining potting medium.
-Growing peppers in the garden may need to have organic matter added to the soil, especially if the soil in sandy.
+Peppers growing in the garden may need to have organic matter added to the soil, especially if the soil is sandy.

-Fertilize the newly planted ghost pepper plants, and then two or three more times during the growing season.
-Alternatively, use a controlled release fertilizer to feed during the whole growing season.
+Fertilize the newly planted ghost pepper plants and then two or three more times during the growing season.
+Alternatively, use a controlled release fertilizer to feed the plants during the whole growing season.